 Don’t make the mistake of using newspaper as bedding.
 Besides the fact that the cage will be a total mess, guinea pigs will certainly eat the newspaper.

 Do not buy something you have no idea what it is and always be careful about what you want to do for your guinea pig.
-They react to every single change, or should I say bad changes, and sometimes it might be something serious (like allergies and respiratory problems).
+They react to every single change, or should we say bad changes, and sometimes it might be something serious like a bad type of bedding that can bring allergies and respiratory problems.

 Always be careful when buying something for guinea pigs and espicially take special care with their diet.
 Best of luck!

 Potgieter, F .J., Wilke, P. I., Laboratory animal bedding and nesting materials for rodents and lagomorphs: the South African situation., Journal of the South African Veterinary Association, 1993.